 Below is an example roadmap from the project that shows how we broke up the problem into smaller pieces and prioritized.
 While this roadmap describes the features to be developed, an underlying backlog incorporated security, compliance and accessibility tasks to contextualize feature development.

-Table labeled Thin Slice "first step" Features.
-It has three rows first, next and later.
-Each row has proposed functionality like "submit a complaint" and the functionality is color coded to show internal vs. external features
+Table labeled Thin Slice 'First Step' Features with three rows: first, next, and later.
+Each row has proposed functionality like submit a complaint and the functionality is color coded to indicate internal or external features.

 Roadmaps are a great starting point but it is important to remember that they are not a list of requirements—the point of agile development is to make changes as you learn more about your users, problem space, and the other realities of your project.
 The relative importance of any particular feature may not be what you thought after you implement some and learn more about your needs.